Retrofit Strategy: A Whole-House Way of Thinking

 Retrofit thinking slows decision-making at the right moment.
 Fabric improvements come first.
 Ventilation strategies are resolved alongside them.
 Heating, generation, and storage systems are then sized to suit the building as it actually performs.

-This approach reduces risk and keeps future options open.
+This approach reduces risk and helps keep future options open.

 The role of Passivhaus principles